Responsible Sourcing

 1. Our Zero-Tolerance, Zero-Deforestation Sourcing Policy

 JBS’s Responsible Raw Material Procurement Policy prohibits the purchase of livestock from farms involved in deforestation, forced labor, invasion of indigenous territories, or embargoed by Brazilian environmental authorities.
 In addition, all livestock suppliers in the Amazon who sell to JBS must adhere to the “Protocol for Monitoring Cattle Suppliers in the Amazon” (also known as the Beef on Track Protocol), developed by the non-governmental organization Imaflora and the Brazilian Federal Prosecutor’s Office (MPF).
+Beef on Track establishes the processes and tools for monitoring, auditing, and reporting for a deforestation-free beef supply chain.

 2. Supply Chain Monitoring and Enforcement

-However, when it comes to indirect cattle suppliers, there is a lack of information available regarding upstream transactions, due to privacy laws in Brazil.
-To overcome that challenge and complement our monitoring system for direct suppliers, JBS has also built and deployed the Transparent Livestock Farming Platform, a digital platform to increase the visibility further up the cattle supply chain to the tens of thousands of farms that sell cattle to our direct suppliers.
+Due to privacy laws in Brazil, there is a lack of information available regarding upstream transactions with indirect cattle suppliers.
+To overcome that challenge and complement our monitoring system for direct suppliers, JBS has also built and deployed the Transparent Livestock Farming Platform , a digital platform to increase the visibility further up the cattle supply chain to the tens of thousands of farms that sell cattle to our direct suppliers.
+This free, confidential, open-source, online platform uses blockchain technology to extend monitoring of our direct suppliers to their suppliers — producers with whom the company does not have a direct business relationship, but who are a critical part of the supply chain.
+In 2023, more than 62% of cattle processed by JBS were enrolled in the platform, with the goal being to achieve 100 percent participation by 2025.

 3. Technical Assistance and Extension Services